-Temporary disabilities may include, but are not limited to, injured limbs, surgeries, and short-term illnesses.
-These disabilities may require accommodations for several weeks of a full semester.
+Emergent Disabilities may include, but are not limited to, injured limbs, surgeries, and short-term illnesses.
+These disabilities may require accommodations for several weeks or a full semester.

-Students with a temporary disability should contact Phyllis Smith at Schiffert Health Center at 540-231-5313 if they have missed classes due to a temporary disability and would like a letter sent to their professors verifying the absence.
+Students with an emergent disability should contact Phyllis Smith at Schiffert Health Center at 540-231-5313 if they have missed classes due to the disability and would like a letter sent to their professors verifying the absence.
 Students should also contact each of their professors to explain what has occurred and to discuss missed class work and tests.

 Students who need to request academic relief in the form of medical withdrawals or late class drops should contact Phyllis Smith at 540- 231-5313 to request the appropriate forms.